walles/exactype/README.md

 * Think about sending accessibility events
 * Enable users to change keyboard color
 * Fix layout bounces, we do four layouts currently on Johan's phone
+* Write a test that goes through all keyboard layouts and ensures all layouts can type all glyphs available in Android's standard font.

 # DONE
 * Create an IME that when selected shows an empty view